-Figure S12. (a) Terephthalato- and hydroxido-bridged metal strand of [Al(OH)(bdc)] as an infinite subunit and (b) section of the packing diagram with a flexible, ‘breathing’ network adapting to guest molecules.
-The channels can contain guest molecules in the as-synthesized or be empty in the similar large-poreFigure S13 / high-temperature structure (left, guest molecules not shown).
+Figure S12. (a) Terephthalato- and hydroxido-bridged metal strand of [Al(OH)(bdc)] as an infinite subunit. (b) Sections of the packing diagram with a flexible, ‘breathing’ network adapting to guest molecules.
+The pore structures of MIL-53(Al) are viewed along the channel direction.
+The channels can contain guest molecules in the as-synthesized or narrow-pore form or be empty in the similar large-pore structure.
+The as-synthesized, and the narrow-pore form also indicate the (disordered) guest molecules (hydrogen atoms are not shown).
+The high temperature for the transition from as-synthesized to large-pore form is due to the removal of residual terephthalic acid.
+The dimensions along the diagonals of the rhombic opening include the van-der-Waals radii of the atoms (see also Figure S13) .
 Adsorption of water from air at room temperature transforms the structure into the narrow-pore / low-temperature form (right).
 Hydrogen atoms are not shown.
-(9CSD-Refcodes SABVOH for MIL-53-as and SABWAU for MIL-53-np [6]).
+(Structure images were drawn with Diamond [9] from the deposited cif files under CCDC-no./CSD-Refcodes 220475/SABVOH for MIL-53-as, 220476/SABVUN for -MIL-53-lp and 220477/SABWAU for MIL-53-np [6]).